nschorgh/CaveXML/cavexml.md

 More than one [rock-type] can be entered, e.g., for a cave in ice with a basalt floor.

 **\<cave-type\>**  *controlled vocabulary*
-The cave type(s) based on formation process and selected from a pre-defined list of terms.
+The cave type(s) based on the formation process and selected from a pre-defined list of terms.
 List of options: *solution cave, artificial cave, boulder cave, glacier cave, lava tunnel, lava vent, tectonic cave, eolian cave, piping cave, sea cave, weathering cave, misc. type*.
 "Boulder caves" are also known as "talus caves".
 The term "lava tunnel" is equivalent to "lava tube", and "lava tube" and "lava vent" are subcategories of volcanic caves.
 Eolian (wind), piping (suffosion), sea (littoral), and frost weathering (frost wedging) caves are types of "erosional caves".
 UISIC field [CA8](http://www.uisic.uis-speleo.org/exchange/atendefn.html#8) lists [similar options](http://www.uisic.uis-speleo.org/exchange/atencode.html#8).

 **\<contents\>**  *controlled vocabulary*